 The last type of fresco technique is, mezzo fresco.
 This technique requires the artist to paint onto the fresco when it is almost entirely dry.
 One advantage of this technique is that the artist has an extended painting time due to drying.
 In some cases, artists would combine the three types of fresco application and the mezzo fresco was done on top of a work that was already done in buon fresco.

 All of the works that are pictured above, are done in fresco.
 This technique easily allowed artists to create murals, finely crafted works of art.
 Fresco paintings date as far back as 2000 BC and are still a current form of art making in 2020.
 Although, the peak of this technique was during the Italian Renaissance.
-There are many works from this period that are still in great condition such as the Sistine Chapel Ceiling by Leonardo da Vinci.
+There are many works from this period that are still in great condition such as the Sistine Chapel Ceiling by Michelangelo.